peci1/robot_body_filter/README.md

 of the basic collision shapes is "tight", but merging the boxes is not optimal.
 A good algorithm would probably require costly and advanced iterative methods.
 The current implementation uses FCL in the background and merges the boxes using `fcl::OBB::operator+=()` without any further optimizations.
+It is built from the model for bounding box computation.

 The filter also supports publishing auxiliary pointclouds which "cut out" each of these bounding shapes.
 These are the input data converted to pointcloud in filtering frame from which all points belonging to the bounding shape are removed.
-Please not that the "base" used for cutting out is the input pointcloud, not the filtered one.
+Please note that the "base" used for cutting out is the input pointcloud, not the filtered one.

 #### First setup/debugging